-Then, in the second chapter, Jacob begins to teach logic.
+In the second chapter, Jacobs begins to teach deductive reasoning.
 Many people cite the value of geometry as being the development of logical thinking skills.
 Jacobs takes this idea seriously, ensuring that students are truly tuned in to logical thinking before tackling other geometry topics.
-Given the foundation in logic, students then immediately begin work with proofs, which continues throughout the text.
+Given the foundation in logic, students then immediately begin work with proofs which continues throughout the text.

-Topic arrangement is different than I have seen in most texts.
+The topic arrangement is different than I have seen in most texts.
 For instance, work with circles follows introductory lessons on trigonometry.
-The trigonometry is introduced as a natural progression in the study of triangles, so this is not really an outlandish arrangement.
+The trigonometry is introduced as a natural progression in the study of triangles rather than as an entirely separate topic.
 Even if the arrangement is unusual, there is a clear continuity to topics, building one upon another.

 There are sixteen chapters in the hardcover textbook, with each chapter divided into a number of lessons.
-Each lesson has three problem sets.
-All students should try to complete the first two sets.
-The third set frequently features intriguing investigations, but these should be used as a challenge for better students who have the time.
+Each lesson has three problem sets, and all students should try to complete the first two sets.
+The third set frequently features interesting investigations, but these should be used as a challenge for better students who have the time.
 A summary and review at the end of each chapter includes a specific section labeled "algebra review."
 This helpful feature should help students retain what they learned from their first algebra course.
-While at least one exercise requires the use of a calculator, this course does not require a graphing calculator.
+While at least one exercise requires the use of a calculator, for the most part, this course does not require a graphing calculator.

 Problems from old SAT tests are interspersed throughout the exercises.
 They are labeled as such, but students need to be aware that these problems are not from current versions of the tests.

-Selected answers for about one fourth to one third of the problems from each lesson (selected in no numerical sequence) are at the back of the student text.
+Selected answers for about one-fourth to one-third of the problems from each lesson (selected in no numerical sequence) are at the back of the student text.
 All answers are in the teacher guide.
-A separate solutions manual has worked out answers for all problems is optional, but I recommend that you get it.
+A separate solutions manual with worked out answers for all problems is optional, but I recommend that you get it.

 While students can work through the text on their own or with a teacher, an optional set of DVDs feature Dr. Callahan teaching lessons and working through examples.
 This set of five DVDs runs a total of about four hours.

-The student text and the teacher guide are the most critical components, but if you want the solutions manual or DVDs, you should purchase either the curriculum pack with the textbook, teacher guide, and solutions manual or the curriculum pack that includes the set of DVDs.
+The student textbook and the teacher guide are the most critical components, but if you want the solutions manual or DVDs, you should purchase either the curriculum pack with the textbook, teacher guide, and solutions manual or the curriculum pack that also includes the set of DVDs.